themartiancompany/seamless-transactions-infinite-possibilities-hackaton/dependencies.md

 I had to write in order to complete the main task and of which I am the main or the only author.

+All together, these applications make dapps development virtually the same as the development of any other computer application.

 ### [Crash Bash](https://github.com/themartiancompany/crash-bash)

 I've written this application development Bash library a couple years